jwin4740/marysWay/README.md

 # marysWay
-marysWay from wordpress to awesome
+marysWay from wordpress to awesome!